Environmental Initiative Program

 - Projects requesting funds for land acquisition costs.

 LIMITS OF GEOGRAPHY:

 - Only programs in Colorado, Hawaii, Minnesota, Wyoming, and limited counties in New York and Texas may apply.
 Eligible counties in New York include: Delaware, Greene, Otsego, Schoharie, Sullivan, and Ulster.
 Eligible counties in Texas are located in the Rio Grande River Valley (Cameron, Hidalgo, Starr, and Willacy counties), Deep East Texas (Angelina, Houston, Jasper, Nacogdoches, Newton, Polk, Sabine, San Augustine, San Jacinto, Shelby, Trinity, and Tyler counties), and the Brazos Valley (Brazos, Burleson, Grimes, Leon, Madison, Robertson, and Washington counties).

 WHO CAN APPLY:

 HOW TO APPLY:

-Please read through the grant guidelines on this page PRIOR to going to the online proposal process.
+Please construct your application carefully.
+We suggest you read through the questions and grant inclusions below PRIOR to going to the online application.